Unarelith/FromScratch/README.md

 # FromScratch

-FromScratch is a modpack for Minetest which provides a way to generate most of resources from a single tree.
+FromScratch is a modpack for Minetest which provides a way to generate most resources from a single tree.

 This modpack is heavily inspirated by the Ex Nihilo mod for Minecraft.

-The mod `fs_sieve` is currently a fork of the `gravelsieve` mod by JoSt.
+The mod `fs_sieve` is a fork of `gravelsieve` by JoSt.

 ## Mods